ZT-HT/Clustering_minCEntropy/README.md

 ```

 The demo performs minCEntropy clustering to partition the observations of the n*p data matrix X into K clusters and returns an n-by-1 vector (mem) containing cluster indices of each observation.
 Rows are the number of objects and cols the number of features.
-Based on the version of MATLAB this demo calls one of two functions demo_minCEntropy_modified_Older_Version.m (for MATLAB versions older than R2021a) or demo_minCEntropy_modified_Newer_Version (for MATLAB versions newer than R2021a).
+Based on the version of MATLAB this demo calls one of two functions demo_minCEntropy_modified_Older_Version.m (for MATLAB versions older than R2021a) or demo_minCEntropy_modified_Newer_Version.m (for MATLAB versions newer than R2021a).

 ## Users of MATLAB older than R2020b